Springtime Festival Asynchronous Advent

 This only applies to tournaments that use a 0.1 metric -- tournaments that are using half points are bad.

 Hi!
 I'm excited to be your judge today.
-I am a trained speech and debate judge but did not compete myself.
+I am a trained speech and debate judge.

 For debate - Please don't speak too quickly.
 If you speak too fast, I will stop flowing and your arguments will not be evaluated as part of the round.
 Please add signposts to make arguments as clear to me as possible.
 Impacts are important to me - I want to understand the real world significance of the argument.
 Don't just tell me the argument, tell me why I should care.